ANYhackerfort/CMultithreadgame/README.md

 ### General Topics
 1. **Standard Containers:**
    - Used throughout all the classes to store information of various types.
+   Example:
-   - Example: Our custom hash map relies on `std::vector` and `std::list`.
+   - Our custom hash map relies on `std::vector` and `std::list`.
+Our maps are stored in a `std::unordered_map`.
+   - `std::swap` used to swap elements in our custom hashmap.

 2. **Custom Template Class:**
    - The `inventory` is a custom template class used to store the player’s inventory.
+   - The inventory is a hashmap that stores the actual object node instance of each item, along with its name and quantity.
+This design avoids frequent deletion and recreation of objects by maintaining a single instance per unique item.
+When items are removed, only the quantity is decremented; efficient inventory management.

 3. **Custom Namespace:**
    - `Util` is a custom namespace that includes a template quicksort function.